Seven Sisters

 Funding the Site

-This site runs on Google AdSense (the ads you see) and affiliate commissions (when you book tours or accommodation through our links, marked clearly).
+This site runs on display advertising and affiliate commissions (when you book tours or accommodation through our links, marked clearly).
 This keeps the site free to use rather than behind a paywall.

 Running costs include hosting, domain registration, camera equipment, and petrol for site visits.
 The revenue covers these basics and occasionally buys coffee at the Birling Gap café while we're updating parking information.